MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

 ## DELETE
 **Endpoint:** `/memes/{id}`

-Deletes the meme with the given id
+Deletes the meme with the given id.